 AML/CTF Analyst under Central Risk and Insurance Management Services Ltd

-This Lunch & Learn Event, sponsored by the ACAMS Toronto & GTA Chapter is a discussion two prevalent topics in the current AML environment:
+This Lunch & Learn Event, sponsored by the ACAMS Toronto & GTA Chapter:

 Registration begins at 10:30 am

 Place: 315 Front Street West, Toronto (Atrium A & B)

 Cost: $25.00 for ACAMS Toronto & GTA Members

 When you click on the RSVP link, you will be directed to "Chapter Events"

 The ACAMS Toronto & GTA Chapter Executive Board